spatie/laravel-blade-x/README.md

 }
 ```

-Notice that this class extends `\Spatie\BladeX\BladeXViewModel`.
+Notice that this class extends `\Spatie\BladeX\ViewModel`.
 Every attribute on the `select-field` will be passed to its constructor.
 This happens based on the attribute names,, the `name` attribute will be passed to the `$name` constructor argument, the `options` attribute will be passed to the `$options` argument and so on.
 Any other argument will be resolved out of Laravel's [IoC container](https://laravel.com/docs/5.6/container), so you can inject external dependencies.

 All public properties and methods on the view model will be passed to the Blade view that will render the `select-field` component.
 Public methods will be available in as a closure stored in the variable that is named after the public method in view model.
 This is what that view looks like.